robotsorcerer/robotsorcerer.github.io/_posts/2021-05-31-Control-Commons.md

       </div>

 <a name="cbf-proper"></a>
-### **Control Barrier Functions**
+### **Control Barrier Functions: A Definition**

-Now that we have an understanding of the prerequisites, we can give a statement that describes CBFs
+Now that we have an understanding of the prerequisites, we can give a statement that describes CBFs.

 Suppose that \\(\mathcal{C} \subset \mathbb{R}^n\\) is a \\(0\\)-superlevel set of a continuously differentiable function \\(h: \mathbb{R}^n \rightarrow \mathbb{R} \\) with \\(0\\) a regular value.
 The function \\(h\\) is a **control barrier function** for \eqref{eq:cbfs::control_affine} on the superlevel set \\(\mathcal{C}\\) if there exists \\(\alpha \in \mathcal{K}\_{\infty,e}\\) such that for all \\(\boldsymbol{x} \in \mathbb{R}^n\\), we have